craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- > 8 pounds Chaotic Gold (6380.00sp) > (1.0k sp / pound)

 #### Adjust Bronze
 A bronze that shrinks and spreads to the whims of its design.
+Traditionally, Adjust Bronze is used in mechanical contraptions, but it has found use in personal defense measures.

 **Ingredients**;
 - 3 pounds Copper (3.60sp)